 The enormity of research produced here at UConn is astounding, and we are in the unique position to cross disciplines and celebrate faculty work while strengthening our collections.

-Books and select other publications being purchased range across all campuses and programs of UConn, including UConn Health and Law.
+We purchase a wide range of materials in support of faculty and students on each campuses and for all programs at UConn, including UConn Health and Law.
 Authors include current full-time (tenured, tenure-track, visiting, or long-term appointment) or emeriti UConn faculty.
 Books must have been published while the authors were affiliated with UConn.
 To learn more about our purchase criteria, please visit our FAQ section below.

 New faculty-authored books are displayed on the Plaza Level of the Homer Babbidge Library for several months (unless borrowed or on course reserve) and then integrated with the other books in our research collections.
 A rotating selection of titles is featured on the marketing screens throughout our libraries and highlighted on our website and social media.

 What books do we purchase?